List of GLOW characters: Rhonda Richardson

 Rhonda Richardson (Kate Nash) is a British model who takes the in-ring persona of Britannica, an English genius inspired by the real GLOW wrestlers Zelda the Brain and Godiva.
 Prior to joining GLOW, she was homeless, living in a car and asking men for money in Santa Monica.
 Rhonda becomes romantically involved with Sam, but he becomes concerned when she makes their affair obvious in front of the other ladies.

 In Season 2, Rhonda adds a male store window mannequin named Thomas as part of her Britannica persona; in the GLOW storyline, Britannica is working on bringing Thomas to life using her knowledge of science.
 When GLOW faces cancellation due to its new time slot, Rhonda reveals that she has been working without a social security number, which poses a problem for her as the ladies prepare for job openings.
 Not wanting to return to her drunk and abusive parents in Bromley, she takes Jenny's advice and visits the British Consulate to secure a work visa, but her request is denied and she is marked as an illegal alien.
 Carmen proposes for Rhonda to marry her fan Cupcake so she can secure a green card.
 The wedding is the focus of GLOW's final episode on K-DTV, but it falls through when Bash objects the marriage and confesses his love for Rhonda before marrying her.

 In Season 3, Rhonda reveals to Bash's mother Birdie that she came to the U.S. as a Duran Duran groupie and stayed in L.A. after the band's tour there.
-Despite her lower middle class upbringing, she gains the respect of Bash's mother Birdie.
+Despite her lower middle class upbringing, she gains the respect of Birdie.
 Concerned with Bash not wanting to have sex with her for several months, she hires the local gigolo Paul to insinuate that the two of them are having an affair.
 This however, ends up becoming a threesome, with Bash later confessing he enjoyed having sex with Paul.